TheophileMt92/theophile-mouton/example/_posts/about_me.md

+---
+layout: post
+title: About me
+description: >
+  This is a text describing me
+sitemap: false
+hide_last_modified: true
+---

 <h1>About me </h1>

 Hi, I’m Theo!
 I am data analyst and researcher with a PhD in (macro)ecology from the University Claude Bernard Lyon I, France.